semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ### `SEMGREP_BRANCH`

-Set `SEMGREP_BRANCH` to define the branch name for the URL used to generate hyperlinks in the [Findings](/docs/semgrep-code/findings) page.
+Set `SEMGREP_BRANCH` to define the branch name for the scan, if the branch name is not auto-detected or you want to override it.
+The branch name is used in the following ways:

+* To track findings in the same branch over time
+* To show in which branches a finding was identified (inclukding links to the branch in the [Findings](/docs/semgrep-code/findings) page)

 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: